Hector Ó hEochagáin: Career

 Born as Shane Keogan in Drogheda, County Louth, Ó hEochagáin attended St Patrick's Classical School in Navan at the same time as Tommy Tiernan and Dylan Moran.
-He first came to the attention of Irish viewers with his travelogue programme Amú on TG4, the Irish language television station.
+He first came to the attention of Irish viewers with his travelogue programme Amú on TG4.

 After a few series with TG4, he created and hosted two primetime series: Only Fools Buy Horses, which took a satirical look at the world of race-horse ownership; and Hanging with Hector, which featured Ó hEochagáin spending time with Irish celebrities.
 One episode featured Ó hEochagáin with Taoiseach Bertie Ahern.
 Others included a penalty shootout with goalkeeper Shay Given at Newcastle United; taking on Ken Doherty in snooker; and, most recently, spending time with Aidan O'Brien, one of the world's most successful race horse trainers.

 He has won multiple Irish Film and Television Awards (IFTAs) for his shows, and presented a radio show on i102-104FM and RTÉ 2FM with close friend Tommy Tiernan.

 Ó hEochagáin worked as a mechanical effects assistant on films such as "The Haunting of Hell House" and "Knocking On Death's Door".
 He has also appeared in advertisements for Paddy Whiskey and Horse Racing Ireland.

-Ó hEochagáin has filmed multiple series for TG4 and which saw him travelling throughout Britain and Ireland and from Siberia to Saigon among others.
+Ó hEochagáin has filmed multiple series for TG4 which saw him travelling throughout Britain and Ireland and from Siberia to Saigon among others.
 He also presented two popular satirical documentaries on rugby, Chasing the Lions, a TV3 documentary featuring Après Match star Risteárd Cooper that saw both men follow the British and Irish Lions rugby team on their tour of New Zealand; and Chasing the Blues, following the misfortunes of the Irish rugby team at the World Cup in France.